jahio/app-server-arena/readme.md

 ### The Arena

-The arena in which all these application servers will do battle is an application in this repository.
+The arena in which all these application servers will do battle is the application in this repository.
 It's a basic Sinatra app with some purely academic examples, not designed to do real, meaningful work, but instead to attempt a fair (or "fair enough") set of tasks for each application server to process and repeat multiple times.